Equity-Research-Association/jekyll-era/README.md

 # Equity Research Association

-The Equity Research Association (ERA) is a student-run club based in the University of Melbourne, devoted to providing comprehensive analysis and reports on companies, and to developing essential researching and technical skills amongst our student community.
+The Equity Research Association (ERA) is a student-run club based in the University of Melbourne, devoted to providing comprehensive analysis and reports on companies, and to developing essential researching and technical skills amongst our student community